Control plane scaling

 Autoscaler

-Unlike Horizontal scaling, the autoscaler can be used to scale up and down read only nodes due to the nodes not participating in leader voting.
+Unlike Horizontal scaling, use the autoscaler to scale up and down read-only nodes due to the nodes not participating in leader voting.

 Note